 Each semester the Course Schedule is posted online at www.yu.edu/schedule.
 Printed copies are available from the Registrar's Office (215 Lexington Ave, 6th floor).

-The "Remarks" column in each semester's Course Schedule indicates which requirement each course fulfills.
-If there is no designation in the Remarks Column, the course will fulfill an elective.
+The "Notes" column in each semester's Course Schedule indicates which requirement each course fulfills.
+If there is no designation in the "Notes" column, the course will fulfill a General Education elective.
 Please note that Jewish Studies and Phys.
 Ed courses may not fulfill electives.

 Yes.
 All summer school courses must be approved prior to the start of the course(s).
 The Request for Outside Courses form, also known as the P-10 form, is available in the Registrar's Office or can be downloaded from the Registrar's website.
 Please read the regulations and procedures carefully.